Properly organising a

 effectiveness.

-Hence, it is crucial to meticulously
+Hence, it is crucial to

-will mean that certain types of storage equipment will be more suitable than
+received from suppliers will mean that certain types of storage equipment will

-others.
-The primary inputs into deciding the kinds of storage and distribution
+be more suitable than others.
+The primary inputs into deciding the kinds of

-equipment that are suitable will be the characteristics of products in terms of
+storage and distribution equipment that are suitable will be the

 - Height.